 If you or a loved one is suffering from a memory disorder, finding an effective treatment path can make a world of difference in your daily quality of life.
-Muhammad Nayer MD of Tri-State Neurological & Sleep Disorder Center in Henderson, Nevada, offers compassionate care for memory disorders and can help you navigate these stressful conditions.
+Muhammad Nayer MD of Tri-State Neurological & Sleep Disorder Center in Henderson, Nevada and Bullhead City, AZ, offers compassionate care for memory disorders and can help you navigate these stressful conditions.
 Schedule an appointment to sit down with Dr. Nayer and learn about available treatment options.
 Online scheduling is available, or you can always reach out to the office by phone to book your visit.

 The term memory disorder is used to describe conditions that cause cognitive decline, and especially the ability to recall important people and events, make decisions and communicate effectively.
 Many men and women with memory disorders also have trouble reasoning properly.